 No matter the specific features you desire, you have three main fish finder options to select from.
 The choices are standalone, combo, and network fish finders.

-• Combo – Combines a GPS and fish finder.
+- Combo – Combines a GPS and fish finder.
 Perfect for mid-sized boats and fishing on open bodies of water.
 More easily find prime fishing grounds with the help of GPS.
-Chartplotters are also often integrated to fish finder GPS combos.

-• Network – Compatible with a broad range of technologies, products, and data sources.
+- Network – Compatible with a wide range of technologies, products, and data sources.
 Combine your fish finder with radar, video, satellite radio and more.
 Control with your smartphone.
-Best for larger off-shore boats.
-Network fish finders are continually being updated each year.
+Best for large ships.
+Network fish finders are constantly being updated each year.